-1 A/HRC/34/CRP.3.
+&lt;sup>1 See A/HRC/34/64 and A/HRC/34/CRP.3.

-- 16. Further strongly condemns the use of chemical weapons by the Syrian regime, which, according to the Commission of Inquiry in its report, were used by Syrian forces and amounts to the war crime of indiscriminate attacks against a civilian population; - 17.
-Condemns the use of unguided and imprecise weaponry, which, according to the Commission of Inquiry in its report, was used by armed groups during the shelling of western Aleppo and amounts to the war crime of indiscriminate attacks against a civilian population; - 18.
-Urges all parties to the conflict to heed the recommendations made by the Commission of Inquiry in its report, including the need to comply with their respective obligations under international human rights and international humanitarian law, including refraining from disproportionate and indiscriminate attacks; - 19.
-Strongly condemns the widespread practice of enforced disappearances, arbitrary detention and the use of sexual violence, torture and ill-treatment, especially in detention facilities run by the Syrian authorities, including those acts referenced in the reports of the Commission of Inquiry, as well as those depicted in the evidence presented by "Caesar" in January 2014, and notes that such acts may constitute violations and abuses of international human rights law or violations of international humanitarian law; - 20.
-Condemns the denial of medical services in all prisons and detention facilities; - 21.
-Recognizes the permanent damage that torture and ill-treatment, including sexual abuse and violence, causes to its victims and their families; - 22.
-Calls for the appropriate international monitoring bodies to be granted immediate access without undue restriction to all detainees, and for the Syrian authorities to publish a list of all detention facilities; - 23.
-Demands the immediate release of all persons arbitrarily detained, including women, children, human rights defenders, humanitarian aid providers, medical personnel and journalists; - 24.
-Recalls the decision of the Security Council that the Syrian Arab Republic shall not use, develop, produce, otherwise acquire, stockpile or retain chemical weapons, or, transfer, directly or indirectly, chemical weapons to other States or non-State actors2 and, in keeping with the decision of the Council, expresses its strong conviction that those individuals responsible for the use of chemical weapons in the Syrian Arab Republic should be held accountable; - 25.
-Welcomes the reports of the Organization for the Prohibition of Chemical Weapons United Nations Joint Investigative Mechanism of 24 August and 21 October 2016,3 and expresses grave concern at its findings that the Syrian armed forces were responsible for the use of chemical weapons (chlorine) in three attacks in the Syrian Arab Republic in Talmenes in 2014 and Qmenas and Sarmin in 2015 and that the so-called Islamic State in Iraq and the Levant (Daesh) was responsible for one sulphur mustard attack in the Syrian Arab Republic, in Marea in 2015;
+- 14. Also strongly condemns the reported killing of detainees in Syrian Military Intelligence facilities, in particular in the Mezzeh airport detention facility, and Military Security Branches 215, 227, 235, 248 and 291, as well as the reported killing of detainees at military hospitals, including Tishreen and Harasta, and expresses deep concern at the reports that the regime used a crematorium to conceal a mass killing of prisoners at the Saydnaya penitentiary complex; - 15.
+Calls upon the Syrian authorities and all other parties to the conflict to ensure the effective implementation of Security Council resolutions 2139 (2014) of 22 February 2014 and 2254 (2015), and in particular to end the arbitrary detention and torture of civilians in the Syrian Arab Republic, notably in prisons and detention facilities, as well as kidnappings, abductions and forced disappearances, as demanded by the Council in its resolution 2139 (2014); - 16.
+Condemns the denial of medical services in all prisons and detention facilities; - 17.
+Recognizes the permanent damage that torture and ill-treatment, including sexual abuse and violence, causes to its victims and their families; - 18.
+Calls for the appropriate international monitoring bodies to be granted immediate access without undue restriction to all detainees, and for the Syrian authorities to publish a list of all detention facilities; - 19.
+Calls upon all parties to the conflict to cease the mistreatment and torture of detainees and to allow access to medical services for all detainees; - 20.
+Demands the immediate release of all persons arbitrarily detained, including women, children, human rights defenders, humanitarian aid providers, medical personnel and journalists; - 21.
+Recalls the decision of the Security Council that the Syrian Arab Republic shall not use, develop, produce, otherwise acquire, stockpile or retain chemical weapons, or transfer, directly or indirectly, chemical weapons to other States or non-State actors, and, in keeping with the decision of the Council, expresses its strong conviction that those individuals responsible for the use of chemical weapons in the Syrian Arab Republic should be held accountable; - 22.
+Welcomes the report of the Organization for the Prohibition of Chemical Weapons fact-finding mission in the Syrian Arab Republic regarding the incident in Um-Housh on 16 September 2016, and expresses grave concern that victims were exposed to sulfur mustard; - 23.
+Expresses grave concern at the reported use of chemical weapons in Khan Sheikhoun on 4 April 2017, notes the update from the fact-finding mission that results of analyses indicate exposure to sarin or a sarin-like substance, and looks forward to seeing further reporting of the fact-finding mission on the incident; - 24.
+Also expresses grave concern at the reports of the Organization for the Prohibition of Chemical Weapons Declaration Assessment Team of July 2016 and March 2017, according to which the organization is not able to confirm that the Syrian declaration regarding its chemical weapons programme is complete and accurate, and calls upon the